PROJECT: Sky-high rents

 05.10.2022

-Tags: Rents Housing
+Tags: Housing Rents

 The steps are simple: You’ll first look for a room in the student dorm, and at the same time, you will search for a flat – any flat.
 If you don’t find a room in the dorm, you just rent any flat you can find, besides, there aren’t that many available.
 In the second year, you’ll look for something better.
 This is how the majority of students who study away from their hometown navigate their way around.